In beta — tell us what you think → hello@paperchase.ai

 Scoring that understands your question, not just your keywords

 The same paper on transformer attention mechanisms might be foundational to one researcher's concept and tangential to another's.
 PaperChase learns the difference.
-Every paper is scored against your specific concept description — not generic topic similarity — using argumentation role classification to tell you if a paper supports, challenges, or extends your position before you read it.
+Every paper is scored against your specific concept description — not generic topic similarity — and classified by argumentation role: does it support, challenge, or extend your position?
+Every score comes with a justification you can read and override, and those overrides recalibrate the scoring over time.

 Living Literature Monitor